ARDivekar/TypeScript-on-the-Browser-Starter/README.md

     As we have more and more sessions, the amortized cost of having multiple bundles decreases until it is eventually close to its theoretical minimum, 4500 KB.

+#### Limitations of the App Library bundling pattern:

+1. **Imports must remain constant**:

+    - Any changes in an application library that require its consumers to change their imports (e.g. folder restructuring, file renaming, splitting of code into different files, etc) will trigger a change in the consumer bundles, and as a result.

+        This is why _the structuring of files should be treated as part of its exported API_.
+It should not be changed often.

+    - This limitation can be mitigated by creating a _exporter file_ in each App Library.
+For TypeScript, use `AppLib/index.ts`, since the language treats each folder with an `index.ts` as a code library.

+        E.g. let us create `CompanyLib/index.ts` and export all its contents:
+        ```ts
+        /* CompanyLib/index.ts */
+        export { Person } from "./Person";
+        export { Organization } from "./Organization";
+        export { TechCompany } from "./TechCompany";
+        ```
+        This uses TypeScript's re-export feature to forward exports to the consumers.
+Now, all consumers can import the app library as such:
+        ```ts
+        /* main.ts */
+        import * as $ from "jquery";
+        import { Person, Organization, TechCompany } from "./CompanyLib"
+        ...
+        ```
+        Advantages of this method:
+        1. Any folder restructuring or file renaming inside the app library is transparent to its consumers.

+            E.g. suppose we change the name of `TechCompany.ts` to `TechnologyCompany.ts` and move it into the folder `CompanyLib/CompanyTypes/`.
+Consumers don't need to have any idea about this change:

+            ```ts
+            /* CompanyLib/index.ts */
+            export { Person } from "./Person";
+            export { Organization } from "./Organization";
+            export { TechnologyCompany as TechCompany }  from "./CompanyTypes/TechnologyCompany";
+            ```
+        1. By removing (de-registering) a file's export from `index.ts`, it is automatically removed from the app library bundle, thus reducing its size.

+        1. Imports are cleaner.

+        Disadvantages of this method:
+        1. Splitting of code into different files will still trigger changes in the consumer bundle, since both files must now be imported.
+This is unavoidable.
+        1. There is a cost associated with maintaining `index.ts`.
+However, as `index.ts` explicitly defines the exported API of the application library, this cost cannot be avoided.
+        1. There is no mechanism to force the useage of `index.ts`.
+Consumers can still do the following:
+            ```ts
+            /* main.ts */
+            import * as $ from "jquery";
+            import { Person } from "./CompanyLib/Person"
+            import { Organization } from "./CompanyLib/Organization";
+            import { TechCompany } from "./CompanyLib/TechCompany";
+            ...
+            ```
+            Thus, we now actually have _two_ ways of importing from the application library.
+This can lead to confusion if different consumers import from the app library in an inconsistent way.
+        1. The bundle size does increase (negligibly) due to the size of the `index.ts`.

-Note that this calculation assumes that there we set the [HTTP cache control directive](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as `no-cache`, i.e. the client always checks with the server if the file has changed.
+1. The [calculation above](#app-library-bundle-calculation) assumes that there we set the [HTTP cache control directive](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as `no-cache`, i.e. the client always checks with the server if the file has changed.
 This does incur an excess cost in each request.

     If we instead use the `max-age` paramter, the client will wait for some time before asking the server if the file has changed.
     - Thus, we cache the files for longer, decreasing the network latency for both single-bundle and multi-bundle builds.
     - The value of `max-age` should be synced up with your Production deployment strategy: if you deploy code to Prod at 12pm on Wednesdays and Fridays, you should set the value of `max-age` as the number of seconds in two days (i.e. 172,800), since that is the maximum amount of time that you can be sure that the resource will not be stale.
     - Alternatively, the value of `max-age` can be calculated based on the past data of your application libraries.
 Assuming your web application is divided into one or more Git repositories, you can check [Git statistics](https://stackoverflow.com/questions/1828874/generating-statistics-from-git-repository) for how often code inside an application library changes.
 You can then set the `max-age` based on mean/median for the entire life of the repo, or maybe just the last 30 days or so (if there is a sudden jump in the coding effort going into a particular application library, e.g. due to prioritization by management, then looking at data of the last x days might be more useful than the lifetime of the entire repo).